jduran9987/blogs-pydantic/README.md

 # Pydantic for Data Engineers.

+Below is a quick guide on using Pydantic within your data pipelines.
+We create a fake API response (NBA player data) and validate it using Pydantic models.

-## V1 - Basic Validation.
+## V1 - Data type  Validation.
 First, we need a contract.
-Pretend the following spec tells us what we should expect from some API response.
+Pretend the following spec tells us what to expect from some API response.

 ```javascript
 # Data about NBA players.